Coastal taipan: Venom

 In 1949 and 1950, 19-year-old snake handler Kevin Budden visited north Queensland to catch a taipan in a quest to develop antivenom.
 On 27 July 1950, he caught a specimen sunning itself in a rubbish dump on the outskirts of Cairns by putting his foot on it, grasping it by the neck with his left hand and letting it coil around his arm.
 He then walked to a main road and hailed a passing truck to take him to the house of local naturalist S.E.
 Stephens.
 Once there, the taipan escaped his grasp as he attempted to adjust his hold and bit his hand.
 Despite this, he secured the snake before going to hospital.
 He became paralysed later that day and succumbed early the following afternoon despite ventilation and large doses of tiger snake antivenom.
 Before he died, Budden requested the snake be sent to the Commonwealth Serum Laboratories, which in turn forwarded it to Fleay for milking.
-Fleay did so successfully, but found it difficult wrestling with the surprisingly strong and muscular subject.
+Fleay did so successfully, but found wrestling with the surprisingly strong and muscular subject to be difficult.
 They procured 78 mg of whitish venom, which led to the development of taipan antivenom.
 The snake itself became a minor celebrity, discussed in many newspapers at the time.
 It was taken to and put on display in Melbourne Zoo, but died on 12 September 1950.

 Taipan antivenom became available by mid-1955, and it was used for the first time on 10-year-old Bruce Stringer, who had been bitten at his school south of Cairns.

 As well as describing the Papuan taipan, Slater was instrumental in capturing and milking taipans both in New Guinea and Australia.
 In Bereina west of Port Moresby in 1957, Slater encountered a pair of taipans mating and bagged them, but was bitten by the male in the process.
 He managed to insert a syringe into a vein in his left ankle and give himself taipan antivenom.
 Despite this, he sickened and spent 10 days in hospital.
 Slater was the only person milking snakes for the PNG Department of Agriculture.
-After he resigned in 1959, the department announced they would pay £8/foot for each Papuan taipan caught.
+After he resigned in 1959, the department announced they would pay £8/foot for each Papuan taipan caught; which equates to approximately $300 AUD/foot as of 2024.
 Dismayed, Slater feared that unskilled people would be emboldened to try to catch them; one person was reported to have died this way during this period.

 Coastal taipans were responsible for 4% (31 cases) of identified snakebite victims in Australia between 2005 and 2015, though no deaths were recorded in this cohort.
 At least one death from this species was recorded in a coronial retrospective study of snakebites from 2000 to 2016, and two between 1981 and 1991.
 Bites from the coastal taipan account for most snakebites in New Guinea in the rainy season, when the snake becomes more active, particularly in southern parts of the island.